Top 10 Sunny Day Ideas in Dorset

 Check out our events list for inspiration of what’s on and where to go.

-Take a boat trip
+Take a boat trip in Dorset

-boat ride along Dorset’s awe-inspiring Jurassic Coast is a must on a sunny day.
+A boat ride along Dorset’s awe-inspiring Jurassic Coast is a must on a sunny day.

 Take a leisurely cruise and view 185 million years of the earth’s history from the sea.
 Thrill seekers can take an exhilarating fast RIB ride or how about a fun fishing trip hunting for Mackerel, Portland Bill seabass or West Bay turbot.

-Visit one of our fantastic, fun attractions
+Visit one of Dorset's fantastic, fun attractions

 If you’ve got kids to entertain, there’s something for all ages on a sunny day in Dorset.